 Share this page with friends

+Can you exercise when incontinent?
 Yes, yes you can.
 For gym regulars, exercise makes up part of an important wellness routine and developing incontinence can put a serious dampener on your overall mental wellbeing.
 I won’t sugarcoat it for you, it’s not all rainbows and unicorns, avoiding leakage whilst exercising is a tough one, but it’s possible!

 someone holding an incontinence pad in the gym.
 10.3 million people in the UK hold a gym membership